molecularsets/moses/README.md

 ```
 This will **split** the dataset, **train** the models, **generate** new molecules, and **calculate** the metrics.
 Evaluation results will be saved in `metrics.csv`.

-You can specify the GPU index (-1 for CPU) and/or model by running:
+You can specify the GPU device index as `cuda:n` (or `cpu` for CPU) and/or model by running:
 ```
-python scripts/run.py --gpu 1 --model aae
+python scripts/run.py --device cuda:1 --model aae
 ```

 For more details run `python scripts/run.py --help`.